-Our hemp lawyers work with numerous clients in the hemp industry and sub-industries, such as the cannabidiol and food markets.
-Because of the ambiguity and, at times, conflict between federal and state law regarding hemp, it is of tantamount importance that you retain competent counsel to advise you for your hemp or CBD business.
+Our hemp lawyers work with numerous clients in the hemp industry and sub-industries, such as the cannabidiol (CBD) market.
+Because of the ambiguity and, at times, conflict between federal and state law regarding hemp and CBD, it is of tantamount importance that you retain a qualified hemp lawyer to advise you for your hemp or CBD business.

 What is hemp?

 Hemp is the plant Cannabis sativa L. It is a member of the Cannabis genus and it is genetically and physically distinct from its counterpart marijuana.
 In the United States, hemp crops may be grown pursuant to the 2018 Farm Bill.

 On December 20, 2018, the Agricultural Act of 2018 (“Farm Bill”) was signed into law.

 Section 297 (a) of the Act amended the federal definition of hemp:

 “the plant Cannabis sativa L. and any part of that plant, including … cannabinoids … with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis.”

 Congress expanded the definition of hemp in the 2018 Farm Bill to include the following language: “including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers…” This language was included to clarify the status of popular cannabinoids derived from hemp, such as cannabidiol.
 Through this definition and specific use of the term cannabinoids, Congress clarifies that all cannabinoids found within the hemp plant, along with extracts and other derivatives, fall under the Act’s definition of hemp.